 GIP is the other major incretin hormone, released by K-cells in the upper small intestine.
 For decades, researchers thought GIP was redundant — it triggers insulin release like GLP-1, so why hit both?

 The answer turned out to be that GIP does more than just insulin signaling.
 It plays a role in how fat tissue stores and burns energy, in glucagon regulation, and in central appetite control through different brain circuits than GLP-1 alone.
-When you activate the GIP receptor in addition to the GLP-1 receptor, the appetite-suppression effect compounds — and the GI side effects do too, but less than you'd predict from doubling the GLP-1 dose.
+When you activate the GIP receptor in addition to the GLP-1 receptor, the appetite-suppression effect compounds — and the GI side effects do too, but less than you'd predict from doubling the target from one to two receptors.
 Tirzepatide is the first and currently the only FDA-approved drug to take advantage of this combination.

 Glucagon